arcus-azure/arcus/community/blog/2021-07 The power of Arcus secret store/README.md

 ## What is Arcus Secret Store?

-The Arcus secret store is a system that provides secrets located in different places via a single access point.
-In a more complex application, secrets values can be located in Azure Key Vaults, environment variables, development configuration files...
-The Arcus secret store lets you access all of them with a single call instead of using specific SDK's to access them separatly.
+The Arcus secret store is a system that provides secrets located from various sources through a single access point.
+In a more complex application, secrets values can be located in Azure Key Vault(s), environment variables, HashiCorp Vault(s), development configuration files...

+The Arcus secret store lets you access all of them with a single call instead of using specific SDKs to access them separately.
 In many ways, the secret store looks simulair to the [ASP.NET Core configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) with some subtle but powerful differences.

 Some terminology: